Finding the Right Community for Your Small Business

 Face-to-face networking or co-working

-Informal accountability with one or two trusted peers
+Informal accountability with trusted peers

 Industry-specific groups

-Even building community through social media or email
+Building community through social media or email

-Community Over Competition (Why It Works)
+Community Over Competition: Why It Works

 Knowledge was shared freely